mensaochun/myna/readme.md

 ### Introduction

-This is a machine learing library written in c++, which will be updated when i am not busy.
+This is a machine learing library written in c++, which will be updated when I am not busy.

 ### Armadillo install